ssbc/ssb-spec-drafts/drafts/draft-ssb-core-gabbygrove/00/ssb_post.md

 # GabbyGrove (CBOR based feed format)

+# Proposal

+Here is the PR on the ssb-specs-draft repo.
+Here is the proposal as a [type:blog]().

+# Food for thought

+During reasearch and discussions with friends there were a few things that didn't get integrated into this proposal:

+## Replication scope

+Among other things, @keks and I discussed the _signing capabilities_.
+We both disliked that it is _optional_ in the old format.

+Keks proposed to always use this mode but use a key just made up of zero bytes by default.
+He also gave the feature a different name: _replication scope_, which reflects much more of what it actually enables.
+It seperates feeds by this setting (and the used key) since they are invalid in other settings.

+He also proposed to just store the used key as a field on the event (maybe called `scope`).
+Since the value doesn't have to be secret, you wouldn't even need to hash any of the event bytess to achive the same effect.
+If it should be secret, for whatever reason, the `scope` field could store `hmac(content.hash, scopeKey)`.

+I liked this more explicit way of defining it but disliked the additonal bytes this would take up (both from a minimalist and a processing size perspective) and wondered if this doesn't achive the same effect: Change `previous` and `content.hash` to an HMAC function instead of a plain hash and use `scopeKey` as their key.
+The only remaining problem is that the first message would process `hmac(null, scopeKey)` which would be ambigous.
+To fix this, we could store `hash(scopeKey)` on the first `previous` value instead of `null`.

 ## CDDL

 As a suggestion for possible future work, here is the format specification in _Concise data definition language (CDDL)_ {{?RFC8610}} which describes the `event`, `content` and `transfer` objects.